UniversalDependencies/tools/validator/README.md

   generate, the arguments they expect, their return values (if any) or side effects.
 Some checks only look at individual cells in the CoNLL-U tabular format, others expect the fully built tree structure.
 * There are dependencies among the tests.
-Some `check_` methods can be run safely only if other `check_` methods have been run previously and did not find any errors.
+Some `check_` methods can be run safely only if other `check_` methods have been run previously and did not encounter errors.

 ### Adding your own tests